brucespider11/spending-insights-dashboard/README.md

 ## Docker

-The Dockerfile uses a two-stage build: Node 20 Alpine builds the application, and Nginx Alpine serves the production files.
+The Dockerfile uses a two-stage build: Node 20 Alpine builds the application and Nginx Alpine serves the production files.
 Nginx is configured to fall back to `index.html` for all routes, ensuring React Router navigation works correctly.